How to Airbnb Your House| By Comments Off

 While it may seem like a passive way of making money, you could end up spending countless hours managing your Airbnb.
 You’ll need to set aside enough time to check your guests in and out, clean your home between reservations, and respond to all questions and inquiries.

 It’s important to price your Airbnb appropriately.
 If you are in a city with high demand, you’ll be able to price your Airbnb higher than if you are somewhere that doesn’t see much tourism.
-Research prices of other Airbnb listings in your area, as well as local hotels and hostels.
+Research prices of other Airbnb listings in your area and local hotels and hostels.
 Make sure to also price to the types of guests you want.
 Higher prices will be more likely to attract business clients rather than a group of college students on spring break.

 Invest in multiples